Become a Professional Development Unit Provider

 User Tutorials

-• Topics include: Administrative Rules of Montana, Accessing RUPS, Changing your Password, Reporting Events, Issuing Certificates, Revising Existing Events, Managing Usernames and Account Access, and Special Considerations for Continuously Available Asynchronous Renewal Unit Activities and Virtual Conferences.
+• Topics include: Administrative Rules of Montana, Accessing PDUPS, Changing your Password, Reporting Events, Issuing Certificates, Revising Existing Events, Managing Usernames and Account Access, and Special Considerations for Continuously Available Asynchronous Professional Development Unit Activities and Virtual Conferences.

 Username and Password Tips